ericphanson/ExplicitImports.jl/README.md

 ## Implementation status

-This seems to be working!
-However it has not been extensively used or tested.
+ExplicitImports.jl has been used successfully on several codebases, but I would still not describe it as fully mature.
+That said, it should be ready for use; please file issues if problems arise.

-See the [API docs](https://ericphanson.github.io/ExplicitImports.jl/dev/api/) for the available functionality.
+See the [API docs](https://ericphanson.github.io/ExplicitImports.jl/dev/api/) for the available functionality, including:

+- functionality to help convert implicit imports to explicit exports
+- functionality to warn about "stale" (unused) explicit imports
+- functionality to add to package tests to ensure all imports continue to be explicit (and non-stale)

 ## Example